Near-Optimal Approximate Shortest Paths and Transshipment in Distributed and Streaming Models: Introduction

-In the case of shortest transshipment, we can (deterministically) return $ (1 + \epsilon) $-approximate primal and dual solutions.
-We can further extend the results to asymmetric weights on undirected edges, where each edge can be used in either direction at potentially different costs.
-Denoting by $ \lambda \geq 1 $ the maximum over all edges of the cost ratio between traversing the edge in different directions, our algorithms give the same guarantees if the number of rounds or passes, respectively, is increased by a factor of $ \lambda^4 \log{\lambda} $.
+In the case of SSSP, we can compute a $ (1 + \varepsilon) $-approximation to the distance of the source to every node together with a tree such that the length of the path from the source to any node is within a factor of $ (1 + \varepsilon) $ of its true distance.

-In the case of SSSP, we can deterministically compute a $ (1 + \epsilon) $-approximation of the distance to the source for every node.
-Using a \emph{randomized} procedure, we can additionally compute (with high probability within the same asymptotic running times) a tree on which every node has a path to the source that is within a factor of $ (1 + \epsilon) $ of its true distance.
+In the case of the transshipment problem, we can (deterministically) return $ (1 + \varepsilon) $-approximate primal and dual solutions.
+We can further extend the results to bidirected graphs, where each edge can be used in either direction with potentially asymmetric weights.
+Denoting by $ \lambda \geq 1 $ the maximum over all edges of the weight ratio between traversing the edge in different directions, our algorithms give the same guarantees if the number of rounds or passes, respectively, is increased by a factor of $ \lambda^2 \log{\lambda} $.